comatosino/Traductora/README.md

 Create a user profile to start.
 Select a source language to speak and a target language to translate.
 Click the mic to start speaking.
 On a successful result, the translation will be displayed and saved to the user's history.

-Makes use of a couple custom React hooks to interface with the browser Web Speech API Speech-to-Text (SpeechRecognition) and Text-to-Speech (SpeechSynthesis) interfaces.
+Makes use of a couple custom React hooks to communicate with the browser Web Speech API Speech-to-Text (SpeechRecognition) and Text-to-Speech (SpeechSynthesis) interfaces.

 ---
 [![demo](./assets/traductora-demo.gif)](https://traductora.herokuapp.com/)